corrode/corrode.github.io/content/blog/expressions/index.md

 The first observation is that we have multiple return statements in the middle of the function.
 This can make the code harder to follow and reason about.
-Let's refactor the code to have a single return statement at the end of the function.
+Let's refactor the code to have a single return statement at the end by assigning the result of the `match` expression to a variable:

 ```rust
 use std::env;